Design Patent Process and Cost: How to Protect the Appearance of Your Products

 3. Illustrator fee, if any.

-For a small entity (e.g., company with fewer than 500 employees), the USPTO filing fee is $510 ($110 design basic filing fee + $80 design search fee + $320 design examination fee).
+For a small entity (e.g., company with fewer than 500 employees), the USPTO filing fee is $408.
 Our firm charges a flat rate of $770 per embodiment for the initial filing of a US design patent application.
 We generally do not recommend including multiple designs/embodiments in a single design application unless the design is a graphical user interface (GUI).

 The illustrator fee is the remaining and only variable component of the initial filing cost.
 Illustrators may charge roughly $225 to $400 for a set of design patent drawings.
 Certain factors may reduce the illustrator’s fees, such as providing editable drawing files that allow the illustrator to make revisions without having to draft the drawings from scratch.
 We highly recommend using professional design drawings prepared by illustrators experienced with US design drawing requirements.
 Drawings not prepared by experienced illustrators tend to lack necessary subtle details, such as surface shading.

-Expect that cost of the initial filing of a design patent application will range from $1,505 to $1,800 for a small entity (e.g., company with fewer than 500 employees).
-Add about $500 more for a large entity.
+Expect that cost of the initial filing of a design patent application will be approximately $1,450 for a small entity (e.g., company with fewer than 500 employees) or $1,250 for a micro entity.

-Cost of a design patent Office Action response
+How much does a design patent Office Action response cost?

 Every once in a while, an examiner may issue an Office Action in a US design patent application.
 Most design Office Actions relate to the drawings and require certain edits in order to conform to USPTO standards.
 The cost to respond to such an Office Action will depend upon any illustrator fees to make the required revisions, plus any attorney’s fees to file the response.
-At our firm, we do not charge for responding to drawing requirements in a design Office Action if our firm was responsible for the initial design drawings.
+We do not charge for responding to drawing requirements in a design Office Action if the objections relate to the quality of initial design drawings provided by our illustrators.

-Though unlikely, it is possible to receive an Office Action rejecting the claimed design on the grounds of prior art.
+Though less likely, it is possible to receive an Office Action rejecting the claimed design on the grounds of prior art.
 Such substantive Office Actions would require greater cost and effort to prepare an adequate response.

 What is the total cost of a US design patent application from start to finish?